Flangvik/AMSI.fail/README.md

  # AMSI.fail
-AMSI.fail generates obfuscated PowerShell snippets that break or disable AMSI for the current process using an C# Azure Function with an HTTP trigger.
+C# Azure Function HTTP trigger that generates obfuscated PowerShell snippets that break or disable AMSI for the current process.

 # What is AMSI.fail?
 AMSI.fail generates obfuscated PowerShell snippets that break or disable AMSI for the current process.